protocolguild/documentation/README.md

 Internal tool to propose new members, remove inactive members, and modify full/part-time weights via PR and private discussion.
 Will only match [public docs](https://protocol-guild.readthedocs.io/en/latest/9-membership.html) ~1x per quarter when the split is updated.

+### Adding a new member

 An existing member should make a PR to this repo with team, name (+ link to work), and time-weight

 - Any new additions should have been contributing **at least 6 months** before being proposed
 - use a single PR per person
-- share the link to the PR in the PG discord membership channel
+- share the link to the PR in the PG discord membership channel so other members are aware

 Include the following in the comment: